Loading...

 Yellow House Book (Tabien Baan): real benefit or myth?

-There is an opinion that receiving the “yellow book” automatically resets taxes.
+There is an opinion that receiving a “yellow book” automatically zeros out taxes.
 This is not entirely true.
 The book itself only confirms your registration at the address, but not ownership.

 Example for an apartment priced at 15 million baht: